anhaoxiang/anhaoxiang.github.io/README.md

 5. **A Situation-Aware Scheme for Efficient Device Authentication in Smart Grid-Enabled Home Area Networks** [[pdf]](https://www.mdpi.com/2079-9292/9/6/989#:~:text=The%20proposed%20scheme%20utilizes%20the,the%20assessed%20security%20risk%20level.).
 By Anhao Xiang, and Jun Zheng.
 In Journal of Electronics, 2020.

 **Under Review:**
 - **Investigating the Effectiveness of Privacy Transparency Methods of Mobile Applications**.
+By Anhao Xiang, Weiping Pei, and Chuan Yue.
 Under Review In Journal of ACM Transactions on Privacy and Security (TOPS), 2025.
 - **Investigating the Health Data Sharing Risks**.
+By Anhao Xiang, Weiping Pei, Madelyn Swelstad, Andrew Plute, and Chuan Yue.
 Under Review In Journal of ACM Transactions on Computing for Healthcare (HEALTH), 2025.

 ## Work Experience